jtmoran/SecureChange-Request-Addon-Script/README.md

 #### Developing Integrations

-Information on developing your own custom integrations can be found [here](https://github.com/jtmoran/SecureChange-Ticket-Enrichment/blob/master/Developing%20Integrations.md)
+Information on developing your own custom integrations can be found [here](https://github.com/jtmoran/SecureChange-Request-Addon-Script/blob/master/Developing%20Integrations.md)

 ## SecureChange Setup

-To configure SecureChange to utilize the Ticket Enrichment script, navigate to **Settings** > **SecureChange API** and follow these steps:
+To configure SecureChange to utilize the Request Add-on script, navigate to **Settings** > **SecureChange API** and follow these steps:

 1. Click **Add Script** in the bottom left corner
-2. Give your script a descriptive name, such as **Ticket Enrichment**
+2. Give your script a descriptive name, such as **Request Add-on**
-3. For the **Full Path**, provide the full path, including the script name, of your SecureChange Ticket Enrichment installation.
-For example `/usr/local/bin/securechange_ticket_enrichment/bin/ticket_enrichment.py`
+3. For the **Full Path**, provide the full path, including the script name, of your SecureChange Request Add-on installation.
+For example `/usr/local/bin/securechange_request_addon_script/bin/request_addon.py`
 4. Click **Test** to ensure SecureChange can access the script
 5. Enter a descriptive **Trigger Group Name**, such as **Firewall Change Request**
 6. Select **Firewall Change Request** from the **Select Workflow** dropdown, or your custom Firewall Change Request workflow